 - Learn how leadership impacts productivity and operational performance

-- Productivity requires change and change requires leadership
+- Understand how productivity requires change and change requires leadership

 - Manage human elements effectively

 Understanding the Other Factors That Impact Operational Performance